silscript/front-end-intro/intro-to-css.md

 ```

 - The percent unit is much like the “em” unit, save for a few fundamental differences.
-- The current font-size is equal to 100% (i.e. 12pt = 100%).
-- While using the percent unit, your text remains fully scalable for mobile devices and for accessibility.

 ```css
 h1 {